dhecking/smhfml/README.md

 # smhfml

-The home of my daily blog on life in general
+daily blog on life in general